-The parties recognize that use of the City’s email systems outside of what is authorized in this Section is considered a violation of policy, and the parties agree that any violation of this limited exception for the use of the City’s email system may result in discipline, up to and including termination.
+The parties recognize that use of the City’s email systems outside of what is authorized in this Section is considered a violation of policy.

+Section 3.9 Job Opportunity Notice.
+The City shall take reasonable steps to afford members of COBEA notice of all regular job openings within the City.

 ARTICLE 4 - MANAGEMENT RIGHTS

 Except as otherwise expressly and specifically limited by the terms of this Agreement, the City retains all their customary, usual and exclusive rights, decision making, prerogatives, functions, and authority connected with or in any way incidental to its responsibility to manage the affairs of the City or any part of the City.
-The rights of employees in the bargaining unit and the COBEA hereunder are limited to those specifically set forth in this Agreement, and the City retains all prerogatives, functions, and rights not specifically limited by the terms of the Agreement.
+The rights of employees in the bargaining unit and COBEA hereunder are limited to those specifically set forth in this Agreement, and the City retains all prerogatives, functions, and rights not specifically limited by the terms of the Agreement.
 Should the City need to use the expedited bargaining process as required by ORS 243.698, the parties agree to modify section 4 in that the bargaining need not take more than thirty (30) days and mediation is waived, unless the parties mutually agree to utilize it.
 After 30 days, if it wishes to do so, the City can implement all or part of its final offer.

 ARTICLE 5 - CITY SECURITY

-Section 1.
-The COBEA and its members, as individuals or as a group, will not initiate, cause, permit, or participate or join in any strike, work stoppages, slowdown, picketing, or any other restriction of work except as provided by law.
-Employees in the bargaining unit, while acting in the course of their employment, shall not honor any picket line established by the COBEA or by any other labor organization when called upon to cross such picket line in the line of duty.
-Disciplinary action, including discharge, may be taken by the City against any employee or employees engaged in a violation of this Article.
-Such disciplinary action may be undertaken selectively at the option of the City and shall not preclude or restrict recourse to any other remedies.
+COBEA and its members, as individuals or as a group, will not initiate, cause, permit, or participate or join in any strike, work stoppages, slowdown, picketing, or any other restriction of work except as provided by law.

-Section 2.
-In the event of a strike, work stoppage, slowdown, picketing, observance of a picket line, or other restriction of work in any form, either on the basis of individual choice or collective employee conduct, the COBEA will immediately, upon notification, attempt to secure an immediate and orderly return to work.
-This obligation and the obligations set forth in Section 1 above shall not be affected or limited by the subject matter involved in the dispute giving rise to the stoppage.

 ARTICLE 6 – NON-DISCRIMINATION

-Section 1.
-The provisions of this Agreement shall be applied equally to all employees in the bargaining unit without discrimination as to age, marital status, race, color, sex, creed, religion, national origin, political affiliation, union affiliation, or mental/physical limitations unrelated to job performance.
+Section 6.1 The provisions of this Agreement shall be applied equally to all employees in the bargaining unit without discrimination as to race, color, religion, sex, pregnancy, national origin, ancestry, citizenship, age, marital status, physical disability, mental disability, veteran's status, medical condition, sexual orientation or gender identity, expunged juvenile record, genetics, political or union affiliation and/or other protected status unrelated to job performance. .
 Each party shall share, within the limits of their responsibility, the application of this provision of the Agreement.

-Section 2.
-The City and the COBEA agree not to discriminate against any employee for his activity or non-activity on behalf of, or membership in the COBEA.
+Section 6.2 The City and COBEA agree not to discriminate against any employee for their activity or non-activity on behalf of, or membership in COBEA.

-Section 3.
-All references to employees or officers in this Agreement designate both sexes, and wherever the male gender is used, it shall be construed to include male and female employees.
+Section 6.3 All references to employees or officers in this Agreement designate both sexes, and wherever the male gender is used, it shall be construed to include male and female employees.

 ARTICLE 7 - WORK SCHEDULES